QuantLet/Styleguide-and-FAQ/Styleguide.md

 ```

-This notation (with special characters) is accepted by the YAML parser.
+This notation (with special characters and multiple lines) is accepted by the YAML parser.

 ```yaml